Skip to content

 If your eyes burn, water, or feel tired throughout the day, you may be dealing with dry eye disease.
 This eye condition is more common than many people realize, and it often worsens without proper treatment.
 Our Spanish Fort dry eye doctors offer treatment that is designed to go beyond temporary fixes and address the underlying cause.

 Eye dryness occurs when your eyes do not produce enough tears or when the quality of your tears is not sufficient to keep your eyes properly lubricated.
-Your tear film plays an important role in maintaining clear vision and keeping your eyes comfortable throughout the day.
+Your tear film plays an important role in maintaining clear vision, but when there is an issue with the lipid (oil) layer of your tears, it can result in evaporative dry eye.

-When this system is not working as it should, it can lead to irritation, inflammation, and fluctuating vision.
-In many cases, dry eye is not just about a lack of tears; it is often related to how well your eyes are able to maintain a stable, healthy tear film.
+When this system is not working as it should, tear film instability can lead to irritation, inflammation, and fluctuating vision.
+In many cases, dry eye is not just about a lack of tears; it is often directly driven by Meibomian Gland Dysfunction (MGD) or clogged oil glands that prevent your eyes from maintaining a stable, healthy tear film.

 Symptoms of Dry Eye